Gmousse/dataframe-js/README.md

 `df.chain(...funcs : Function)`

-Chain is an *optimized way to chain filters and maps* on DataFrame.
+Chain is an *optimized way to make sequences of filters and maps* on DataFrame.
-It can be 10 - 100 x faster than standard .map() and .filter().
+It can be 10 - 100 x faster than standard chains of .map() and .filter().
 In filters and maps, you can use Row Api in order to get or set Row data.

 ```javascript